I didn’t really think I was up for this job.

 I think I knew it for sure the day he went to start seminary.
 It was a little like in Job…”the thing I feared has come to pass”.
 But just a little.
 It seemed far away.

-About a year and a half ago people would ask “So how do you feel about becoming a Pastor’s wife?”
+Fast forward several years, and suddenly people were asking me things like “How do you feel about becoming a pastor’s wife?”
 And I would say “well…it’s sort of the same as being a youth pastor’s wife…only creepier”.

 I mean, he still has to eat, and have clean clothes, and be smiled at.

 He will want me to keep trying to teach our children to love God, each other, and people…the same people who take their Dad away at inconvenient times.
 And that means they will need a good example…

 We will still care about people and have them to our home.
 They will just be bigger…

 He will still want me to be right next to him at church.
 To smile at him, to squeeze his hand, and to tell him what a great job he’s doing.

 Then last year I got to find out what it was like for real.